skx/overseer/README.md

            -redis-host=queue.example.com:6379 [-redis-pass='secret.here'] \
            test.file.1 test.file.2 .. test.file.N

-This will parse the tests contained in the given files, and add each of those tests to a (shared) redis queue.
+This will parse the tests contained in the specified input files, and add each of them to the (shared) redis queue.
+Once the jobs have been inserted into the queue the process will terminate.

-Now that the tests have been inserted into the queue you can launch a worker, on as many hosts as you wish, to retrieve and execute them:
+To drain the queue you can now start a worker, which will fetch the tests to be executed from the queue, and process them:

        $ overseer worker -verbose \
           -redis-host=queue.example.com:6379 [-redis-pass='secret']

-The `worker` sub-command watches the redis-queue, and executes tests as they become available.
-You should also remember to configure your MQ-host:
+To run jobs in parallel simply launch more instances of the worker, on the same host, or on different hosts.
+Remember that you'll need to specify the MQ host upon which to publish the results:

        $ overseer worker \
           -verbose \